Historic Hungarian Cycling Tour

 Terrain: Paved surface / bike trails

-Day 7—Monday, August 19, 2020: After a complimentary breakfast, we’ll visit the Baroque Esterhazy Palace.
+Day 7 - Wednesday, August 19, 2020: After a complimentary breakfast, we’ll visit the Baroque Esterhazy Palace.
 Built in the 13th century, and once owned by King Louis, has been home to many famous tenants, including composer Joseph Haydn.
 The scenery from our bikes includes unspoiled wetlands of Fertö-Hanság National Park, rich in flora and fauna, as well as home to purple herons, black storks, and white-tailed eagles.
 This afternoon, we’ll admire an amazing Romanesque church, and tonight, we’ll enjoy authentic Hungarian cuisine, prepared by the owner along with a wine tasting from their private cellars.

 Distance: 40 miles